 - It is important to mention whether it has been submitted for publication to any other journal.

-- Commercial or financial relationship of any kind should be revealed, especially if it can give rise to conflict of interest in the future.
+- Commercial or financial relationships of any kind should be revealed, especially if they can give rise to conflicts of interest in the future.

-Following this checklist would ensure that your academic manuscript does not face outright rejection.
-If you think you cannot be critical about your own work, it would be best to approach a professional company who could do the work for you.
-Siliconchips Services Ltd. is a premium publishing company offers this service to ensure your manuscript achieves the high standards expected by academic journals.
+Following this checklist will ensure that your academic manuscript does not face outright rejection.
+If you think you cannot be critical about your own work, it would be best to approach a professional company that can do the work for you.
+Siliconchips Services Ltd. is a premium publishing company offering this service to ensure your manuscript achieves the high standards expected by academic journals.